 TEMPT – The Empress Memory Team

 Empress Elisabeth of Austria (1854-1898) and Queen consort of Hungary (1867-1898) was surrounded by love and worship in Hungary during her lifetime, which increased after her tragic death.
-This interest and admiration towards her have not decreased over more than a hundred year.
+This interest and admiration towards her have not decreased over more than one hundred twenty years.

 Most people who love Elisabeth got to know her from Ernst Marischka’s Sissi-trilogy of the 1950s starring the beautiful actress, Romy Schneider.
 In Hungary, this popular cult trilogy is on one of the Hungarian TV channels every Christmas remembering, perhaps unwittingly, of Elisabeth’s birthday since the Bavarian Duchess was born on 24 December 1837.
-The Empress was assassinated one hundred and twenty years ago (10 September 1898), however, her legendary beauty, her interesting personality and her life filled with several tragedies appeal hundreds of thousands of people nowadays too.
-There are many entertaining, touching and authentic-like scenes in the movies, however, most of them have nothing to do with the historical reality.
-However, it is pretty sure if the historical Elisabeth had been someone like the protagonist of Ernst Marischka’s trilogy, not as many people would be interested in her today as there are.
+The Empress was assassinated more than one hundred and twenty years ago (10 September 1898), however, her legendary beauty and interesting personality appeal hundreds of thousands of people nowadays too.

 It is very surprising for the Hungarians that in her homeland, Austria and all around Europe she did not use to be as popular and admired during her lifetime as in our country (Hungary), what is more, little interest was shown towards her then.
-However, she gained popularity several decades after her a tragic death.
+She gained huge popularity several decades after her tragic death.
 However, it was not only her violent death and the above-mentioned movies, which made Elisabeth become a myth and legend but also herself!

-I have developed a good working cooperation with the Hungarian Royal Palace of Gödöllő, Schloß Schönbrunn Kultur- und Betriebsges.m.b.H. and the Wien Museum, besides several other museums of the places relating to Elisabeth and the Imperial family.
+We have developed good working cooperation with the Hungarian Royal Palace of Gödöllő, Schloß Schönbrunn Kultur- und Betriebsges.m.b.H. and the Wien Museum, besides several other museums of the places relating to Elisabeth and the Imperial family.

 Barbara Káli-Rozmis, Researcher of Empress Elisabeth of Austria